Habit is one of the most powerful forces in human nature. But unfortunately, it is also one of the most misunderstood.

 Psychological studies show that 95% of everything we think, feel, do and achieve is a result of a learned habit.

-Our habits are a result of a series of conditioned responses, learned over time that have led us to act or react accordingly.
+Our habits are a result of a series of conditioned responses, learned over time that has led us to act or react accordingly.

-Like it or not, habits are our constant companion.
+Like it or not, habits are our constant companions.
 They can be our greatest helper or our greatest burden.

 They are the servant of all great people and unfortunately the master of all failures.

-We all have a mix of good and bad habits in our lives and it is vital that we take an inventory of those that are serving us and those that may be pulling us down.
+We all have a mix of good and bad habits in our lives and we must take an inventory of those that are serving us and those that may be pulling us down.

 After you have made your list, choose one habit every quarter and challenge it with all your focus and power.

-Start by recognizing your triggers with the understanding that what happens next is what needs to change in order to break bad habits.
+Start by recognizing your triggers with the understanding that what happens next is what needs to change to break bad habits.